 - Platform moderation is not viable for serious streamers looking for real brand collaborations as it bans streamers at times without any explanation.

 - To be eligible for Twitch Partner status, Twitch requires streamers to have Streamed for 25 hours on 12 different days.
 An average of 75 viewers.

 🚀 Live stream on YouTube & Twitch at the Same Time

 Overall, YouTube and Twitch are both amazing platforms for streaming, and you can build your career on either one of them as a content creator and streamer.
 If you are more focused on gaming, then Twitch has the edge over YouTube, but if your video content is varied, then YouTube is your best bet.

 Why not check out OneStream Live for live streaming, which allows you to Multi-Stream on YouTube, Twitch, and many other streaming platforms simultaneously?
-It is a quick, efficient, and interactive cloud-based service, offering interesting features to schedule and live stream pre-recorded videos as well as real-time streaming to 40+ social media platforms, including Facebook Live, YouTube, Instagram, Twitch, etc.
+It is a quick, efficient, and interactive cloud-based service, offering interesting features to schedule and live stream directly from the browser with OneStream Studio, broadcast pre-recorded videos and go live in real-time to 40+ social media platforms and the web, including Facebook Live, YouTube, Instagram, Twitch, etc.

 It is important to understand that live streaming platforms have their strengths and weaknesses, but deciding where to stream must be based on your personal choice and business goals.

 OneStream Live is a cloud-based solution to live stream across 40+ Social Media Platforms and the web simultaneously.
 For queries and feedback, Live Chat with our team or write to us at [email protected].
 You’re also welcome to Write for Us!